Desperate Housewives season 8: Cast

 The eighth and final season had twelve roles receiving star billing, with nine out of thirteen returning from the previous season.
 The series is narrated by Brenda Strong, who portrays the deceased Mary Alice Young, as she observes from beyond the grave the lives of the Wisteria Lane residents and her former best friends.
 Teri Hatcher portrayed Susan Delfino, who deals with her involvement in the cover-up of the murder of Gabrielle's stepfather, as well as the death of her husband and the pregnancy of her daughter.
 Felicity Huffman portrayed Lynette Scavo, now separated from her husband.
 Marcia Cross portrayed Bree Van de Kamp, who takes charge in the cover-up.
 Eva Longoria portrayed Gabrielle Solis, whose life suffers radical changes following the cover-up.
 Vanessa Williams portrayed Renee Perry, who falls in love with the newest resident of Wisteria Lane.
 Ricardo Antonio Chavira portrayed Carlos Solis, Gabrielle's husband who killed her stepfather in the previous season finale.
 Doug Savant portrayed Tom Scavo, now separated from Lynette and trying to move on with his life.
 James Denton portrayed Mike Delfino, Susan's husband who is killed in the second half of the season.
 After making some guest appearances towards the end of the previous season, Jonathan Cake was made series regular in the role of Chuck Vance, a detective and Bree's love interest.
-Charles Mesure also joined the main cast as Ben Faulkner, a ruthless, self-made contractor who finds Renee attractive.
+Charles Mesure also joined the main cast as Ben Faulkner, a ruthless, self-made Australian contractor who becomes romantically involved with Renee.
 Furthermore, Madison De La Garza was promoted from "also starring" to a formal "starring" cast member as Juanita Solis, Gabrielle's oldest daughter.
 Mark Moses left the main cast again since his character's mystery was resolved in the previous season finale; however, he made one last guest appearance at the beginning of this season as Paul Young, Mary Alice's imprisoned widower.

 Kathryn Joosten (Karen McCluskey), Kevin Rahm (Lee McDermott) and Tuc Watkins (Bob Hunter), all of whom were "starring" castmembers in the previous season, were demoted to "also starring" in this season.
 Also starring were Charlie Carver, Joshua Logan Moore and Darcy Rose Byrnes respectively as Porter, Parker and Penny Scavo, Lynette's children, as well as child actor Mason Vale Cotton portraying M.J.
 Delfino, Susan's son.